kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 {% include figure.html path="assets/img/2023-06-23-Explainable-ViT/ViT_architecture.PNG" class="img-fluid" %}

-What is a Visual Transformer?
+What is a Vision Transformer?
 What is going on with the inner mechanism of it?
 How do they even work?
 Can we poke at them and dissect them into pieces to understand them better?

 These are some questions that we will try to answer in this post.
-Firstly, we will try to remind our reader about what is exactly a visual transformer and how it works.
-Secondly, we will try to revise methods that aim to shed light on their inner mechanisms.
+Firstly, we will try to remind our reader about what is exactly a vision transformer and how it works.
+We will develop a simple image classifier that distinguishes between 🍕🍣🥩 images.
+Hence, we will try to revise methods that aim to shed light on their inner mechanisms.
 Our aim goal is to investigate all the current standard practices for visualizing the mechanisms that cause the ViT classifier to predict a specific class each time.
 These visualizations could be useful for:

-- **the developer**: What’s going on inside when we run the Transformer on this image?
-Being able to look at intermediate activation layers.
-In computer vision - these are usually images!
-These are kind of interpretable since you can display the different channel activations as 2D images.
+- **the reseracher/developer**: Which parts of the transformers are activated when we input a specific image?
+Being able to look at intermediate activation layers different heads and part of the architecture and investigate what led to specific model activation.

--  **the developer**: What did it learn?
-Being able to investigate what kind of patterns (if any) did the model learn.
-Usually, this is in the form of the question "What input image maximizes the response from this activation?", and you can use variants of “Activation Maximization” for that.
+-  **the reseracher/developer**: What did it learn?
+What type of patterns did the model learn?
+Usually, this is in the form of the question <em>What input image maximizes the response from this activation?</em>, and you can use variants of <em>Activation Maximization</em> for that.

 - **both the developer and the user**: What did it see in this image?
-Being able to Answer <em>What part of the image is responsible for the network prediction</em>, is sometimes called <em>Pixel Attribution</em>.
+Being able to Answer <em>What part of the image is responsible for the network prediction</em>, is sometimes called <em>feature or pixel attribution</em>.

 This tutorial was based on the code from the following tutorial: [https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial15/Vision_Transformer.html](https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial15/Vision_Transformer.html).

-What we will cover in this tutorial are the following things:

-- Firstly, we will create a simple ViT classifier trained in three classes.
-We will check how well it works and we will perform transfer-learning to improve its performance.
-- Then, we will check several methods to shed light on how the ViT classifier works.
-More specifically, we will check two methods called: *Rollout methods** and **Gradient-based methods**

-Finally, a simple TODO exercise will be provided to gauge the performance of different XAI methods for our built ViT model.
+At the end of this tutorial a simple TODO exercise will be provided to gauge the performance of different XAI methods for our built ViT model.

 # Vision Transformers

-The vanilla Transformer architecture was introduced by Vaswani et al. in 2017 [1], to handle sequential data and most specifically for natural language processing (NLP) for the machine translation task.
-Given the success of the Transformer architecture in NLP, Dosovitskiy et al. [2] proposed the Vision Transformer (ViT) architecture for image classification tasks.
-The ViT architecture is a pure transformer architecture that can handle images as input.
-Thus, unlike the vanilla Transformer, where the input was a sequence of text tokens, an image is a 3D grid of pixels.
-For that reason, similarly to the vanilla transformers, we will need to convert the 3D grid of pixels into a sequence of tokens.
-This could be done by splitting the image into non-overlapping patches.
-Each patch is then flattened into a 1D vector and then linearly projected into a vector of the same dimension as the token embeddings.
+The vanilla Transformer architecture was introduced by Vaswani et al. in 2017 [1], to tackle sequential data and particurarly textual information for the machine translation task.
+Given the success of the Transformer in the NLP domain, Dosovitskiy et al. [2] proposed the Vision Transformer (ViTs) architecture for visual classification tasks.
+The ViTs architecture is the standard transformer architecture but with visual information as input instead.
+In the ViTs context, we need to convert the 3D grid of pixels into a sequence of token embeddings.
+This could be done by splitting the image into non-overlapping patches and then, each patch should be flattened into a 1D vector and then linearly projected into a vector of token embeddings.
 Finally, these token embeddings are fed into the ViTs architecture in a similar way as the vanilla transformers.
 The basic blocks of the ViTs architecture can be seen in the previous image and are:

 - **inputs**
 - **linear projection (embedding layer)**